LixingCheng/reimagined-palm-tree/README.md

        * On 10/28/18

    * How long did it take your team to complete this exercise?
-       * It took a little over an hour to finish
+       * It took about an hour to finish

 ## Table of Contents